Tunes of Glory: Awards and honours

 James Kennaway, who adapted the screenplay from his novel, was nominated for an Academy Award for Best Adapted Screenplay, but lost to Elmer Gantry.
 It also received numerous BAFTA nominations, including Best Film, Best British Film, Best British Screenplay and Best Actor nominations for both Guinness and Mills.

 The film was the official British entry at the 1960 Venice Film Festival, and John Mills won the Best Actor award there.
 That same year the film was named "Best Foreign Film" by the Hollywood Foreign Press Association.

 Adaptations

 Tunes of Glory was adapted for BBC Radio 4's Monday Play by B.C.
 Cummins in April 1976.

-Tunes of Glory was adapted for the stage by Michael Lunney, who directed a production of it which toured Britain in 2006.
+It was adapted for the stage by Michael Lunney, who directed a production of it which toured Britain in 2006.

 Home video

 Tunes of Glory is available on DVD from Criterion and Metrodome.
 It was released on Blu-ray by Criterion in December 2019 with a 4K digital restoration.